-- Twenty-three separate governing units, including 17 located in the City of Wilmington, now are responsible for delivering public education to 11,500 Wilmington children with no unified plan, little collaboration, and no requirements for coordination. - The district arrangement imposed by court order in 1976 to improve the education of black students in Wilmington has failed to achieve its purpose. - Accelerating learning for all students requires a coherent and responsive governance arrangement.
+- Twenty-three separate governing units, including 17 seventeen located in the City of Wilmington, now are responsible for delivering public education to 11,500 Wilmington children with no unified plan, little collaboration, and no requirements for coordination. - The district arrangement imposed by court order in 1976 to improve the education of black students in Wilmington has failed to achieve its purpose. - Every public education system in the world that has accelerated student Accelerating learning for all of its students requires has a coherent and responsive governance arrangement.